Chas McCormick Player Props: Astros vs. Mets

 Mets Pitching Rankings

+- The 8.7 strikeouts per nine innings put together by the Mets pitching staff ranks 15th in the league.

-- The Mets have a 4.63 team ERA that ranks 24th across all MLB pitching staffs.
+- The Mets have the 25th-ranked team ERA among all MLB pitching staffs (4.63).

-- In his most recent time out on Wednesday against the New York Yankees, the right-hander threw six innings, giving up one earned run while surrendering three hits.
+- The right-hander's most recent time out came on Friday against the St. Louis Cardinals, when he threw six innings, surrendering one earned run while allowing four hits.

+- The 27-year-old has put up an ERA of 4.83, with 7.3 strikeouts per nine innings, in 14 games this season.
+Opponents are hitting .279 against him.

 © 2023 Data Skrive.
 All rights reserved.